 Where to Stay in Bangkok

-Whenever I travel to Bangkok, gear-shopping is always one of my top priorities.
-I tend to base myself in a more centralized and accessible location near to a BTS or MRT station, as the metro is the best way to get to around central Bangkok.
+Whenever I travel to Bangkok, I prefer to base myself in a more centralized and accessible location near to a BTS or MRT station, as the metro is the best way to get to around central Bangkok.
 If you are planning a trip to Bangkok but haven’t decided on your accommodation, there is one area I most highly recommend:

 In my opinion, the Asok junction with Sukhumvit road is the best place to stay in Bangkok.
 It does not get any more accessible than this prime area.
 Four reasons to base yourself here: 1) With Sukhumvit MRT and Asok BTS stations in the vicinity, you can get to practically anywhere in central Bangkok easily.
 2) Super Export Shop, Yokkao Shop and Emquartier are a short walk or motorbike-taxi ride away.
 3) There are tonnes of massage places and eateries.
 4) The whole stretch of Sukhumvit road is a shopper’s paradise and there are loads of activities you can busy yourself with here.
 If you are looking to eat, drink, shop and be merry, search no further.
 This is the place for you.